 - up to a radius of 1 : 20 if jointed in length (e.g. a 10 mm thick section up to a radius of 200 mm)

 The dryer the Bendywood®, the more dimensionally stable it is.

 Only humidify dry Bendywood® when you need to bend it to a tight radius.

 Should you be in need of raising the moisture content, the Bendywood® should be placed between two layers of moist cardboard.
-A few spacers should be positioned above and below in order to avoid direct contact with the cardboards.
-Finally, the whole lot should be covered with a plastic foil and left at rest for two days and two nights: in this way the moisture content is raised to about 12%, the ideal humidity for bending.
+A few spacers should be positioned above and below the wood in order to avoid direct contact with the cardboards.
+Finally, the whole lot should be covered with a plastic foil and left at rest for 1 - 2 days and nights: in this way the moisture content is raised to about 12%, the ideal humidity for bending.

-Using this technique (named "Sandwich Method") the Bendywood® absorbs humidity form the air without getting wet.
+Using this technique (referred to as "Sandwich Method") the Bendywood® absorbs humidity form the air without getting wet.

-A possible infiltration of water will make the wood swell and – in case of jointed sections – it can cause the joints to come apart.
+The ingress of water will make the wood swell and – in case of jointed parts – it can cause the glued joints to open up.